 Before the pat-downs were standardized, agents used risk-based assessment to determine what type to use, according to Andrew Nicholson, a regional security director for International SOS, a medical and travel security services company.
 “The universal pat-down procedure is reportedly more comprehensive than previous screening tactics that varied in invasiveness,” Nicholson says.

-There’s no certain way of avoiding pat-downs when you fly domestically.
+Just like you can’t prevent the TSA from recording you, there’s also no certain way of avoiding pat-downs when you fly domestically.
 Even air travelers with Pre-Check status, the agency’s “trusted” travelers, may be subject to a frisk.
 But having a Pre-Check designation on your boarding pass, or being willing to pass through the full-body scanner, will lessen your chances.